rebase-helper/rebase-helper/README.md

 ## General workflow
 - *rebase-helper-workspace* and *rebase-helper-results* directories are created
-- original SPEC file is copied to *rebase-helper-results* directory and its Version tag is modified
+- original SPEC file is copied to *rebase-helper-results/rebased_sources* directory and its Version tag is modified
 - old and new source tarballs are downloaded and extracted to *rebase-helper-workspace* directory
 - downstream patches are rebased on top of new sources using `git-rebase`, resulting modified patches are saved to *rebase-helper-results* directory
 - old and new source RPMs are created and built with selected build tool